Feastio

 Since I was a few minutes early for my dinner reservation, I sat at the outdoor bar on Twelve's Terrace.
 Behind, four tables were set for guests.

 A steel structure exists for what will eventually be a roof, allowing them to use the space regardless of weather conditions.
+I ordered The Fizz cocktail, a sweet and refreshing summer cocktail.

 The Fizz cocktail with Sloe Gin on Twelve's terrace